Kjaerandsen/SudokuWeb/README.md

 For the home page this gave a LCP time of 1.8 seconds and the game page had a LCP of 2.8 seconds.
 Both hitting the target of less than 3.5 seconds.
+Additionally the FCP were 0.8 and 1.1 seconds respectively.

 In testing with the "Performance" tab instead with 6x CPU slowdown and Fast3G networking enabled the LCP was 1.39 seconds on the home page and 2.68 seconds on the game page.